Visualizing Compliance:

 Harmonizing Data Chaos:

-Highly accurate Precision Data (like John Deere files) which those may differ from government grids.
+Highly accurate Precision Data (like John Deere and FieldView files), however those may differ from government grids.

-The underlying Standardized Grids (CLU/PLSS) that may be out of date.
+The underlying Standardized Government Grids (CLU/PLSS) that may be out of date.

 Staged and Iterative Release: